Communication, Admin & Travel

 The School Office

 The school office is open from 8am – 4.30pm, although it can be very busy between 8.45 – 9.15am.
-The office is an important hub of the school and is a particularly busy place.
-Staff have a constant stream of deliveries, visitors, phone calls, letters, first aid requirements, emails, lost property, request forms, children and parents.
-They also have the 99% of their other jobs to do.
+The office is an important hub of the school and is a particularly busy place with a constant stream of deliveries, visitors, phone calls, letters, first aid requirements, emails, lost property, request forms, children and parents.
 Staff are always willing and happy to help but please play your part in helping them to be efficient!

 We would really appreciate it if parents could help us in the following ways:

-- Read the weekly parent bulletin, newsletters and other letters and emails.
+- Read the weekly parent & carer bulletin, newsletters and other letters and emails.
 Check your email inbox and your child’s bag for letters daily.

 - Reply to letters and emails promptly e.g. by completing consents and purchases via sQuid.